 Rattle Gill Cafe, Ambleside:

-Rattle Gill Café: up a steep lane and round a little bend, alongside Stock Gill water cascade is a vegetarian gem.
-I sheltered from a rain storm one day and in the snug vegetarian café wolfed down a delicious bowl of vegetable soup (go for the HUNGRY Monkey bowl if you have a big appetite!) with fresh, wholemeal bread and a very fruitful smoothie.
+Up a steep lane and round a little bend, alongside Stock Gill water cascade is Rattle Gill Cafe, a vegetarian gem.
+I sheltered from a rain storm one day and in the snug vegetarian cafe wolfed down a delicious bowl of vegetable soup (go for the HUNGRY Monkey bowl if you have a big appetite!) with fresh, wholemeal bread and a very fruitful smoothie.
 The friendly owners will make dishes to order and they have a very tempting children’s menu.
 Make sure you walk up Stock Gill and wander around Ambleside which, as a popular walking centre, has a large selection of shops stocking everything for the hardy hiker and camping crank.

-Poppy Red: Hawkshead is the quaint Cumbrian village famous for Wordsworth’s school, Beatrix Potter’s gallery, its eponymous outdoor clothing shop and tasty relish.
-There are some excellent little shop and great pubs and the quirky tearoom, Poppi Red – so much more than just a place to get a good cup of tea, coffee or glass of wine.
+This quaint Cumbrian village is famous for Wordsworth’s school, Beatrix Potter gallery, its eponymous outdoor clothing shop and tasty relish.
+There are some excellent little shops and great pubs in Hawkshead and the quirky tearoom, Poppi Red – so much more than just a place to get a good cup of tea, coffee or glass of wine.
 Curious tea pots, quirky plates and a cup cake cornucopia on one side and a jam-packed gift shop on the other.
 If the weather is fine, grab a table outside, order a drink and watch the world go by …

 In this tastefully converted rustic barn there’s always a great selection of home-made meals and delicious bakes to tempt the hungry visitor.
 Once refreshed you may then be tempted to purchase some locally grown strawberries, a pretty jumper or a wicker basket from the vast selection of crafts, food and gifts in their oh-so-very-enticing Farm Shop.